Pooja22-05-2003/EDUNET---Responsive_Website-/README.md

 # Deployed on vercel (Link : https://edunet-responsive-website.vercel.app/)

+## Tech Stack

+The Edunet website is built using the following technologies:

+- HTML
+- CSS
+- JavaScript

+For handling the contact form and receiving messages, I integrated [Formspree](https://formspree.io/).
+Formspree provides an easy and secure way to handle form submissions and receive messages from users.

+I chose this tech stack to ensure a dynamic and interactive user experience while maintaining a clean and responsive design.

 Edunet is a platform where educational organizations can showcase and sell their courses, and students can access valuable educational content.
 The website is designed to provide a seamless learning experience for students while highlighting the success stories of our organization.

 ### Sections